top of page

 8.4 / 10

-Best For: Everyday home coffee drinkers who want a simple, quiet, and affordable burr grinder
+Best For: Everyday home coffee drinkers who want a simple, quiet, affordable burr grinder.

-Each grinder is evaluated using the Zenda Lab Protocol, which analyzes grind mechanism quality, durability, usability, buyer satisfaction, and value to determine the final Proprietary Value Score (PVS).
+Each grinder is evaluated using the Zenda Lab Protocol, which analyzes burr design, grind consistency, durability, usability, buyer satisfaction, and long-term value to determine the final Proprietary Value Score (PVS).

 How We Evaluate Coffee Grinders